Typing into Google ‘best opticians in Enfield’ or ‘best sight test in Edinburgh’ the top organic result

 Community group 15,036 Bounce rate 72

-Average spend on averts a week 52 local reviews
+The average spend on averts a week is 52 local reviews

 $15.00 All social media platforms linked

-8,000 email address.
+8,000 email addresses.
 Mail chimp once a month to everybody

-indexed with google though our Member of 130 lists
+indexed with google through our Member of 130 lists

 Instagram 2 new pictures a week 333 posts